 speaker

 Frank Watanabe

-Thanks, Latha.
+Thanks, Lata.
 I will finish up where I began.
-Arcudis continues to execute exceptionally well, driving growth of Zureve and advancing our pipeline.
-We are confident in our ability to sustain our growth throughout 2025 and beyond, considering all the opportunities ahead of us.
-We are seeing tangible evidence of an accelerating shift from topical steroids to newer non-steroidals and we are delighted with our progress in protecting our intellectual property.
-Our growing revenues coupled with the strength of our balance sheet puts us in a strong position to continue investing for the future and we remain optimistic about achieving cash break even in 2026.
+Arcutus continues to execute exceptionally well driving growth of Zareve and advancing our pipeline.
+We are confident in our ability to sustain our growth throughout 2025 and beyond, considering all of the opportunities ahead of us.
+We are seeing tangible evidence of an accelerating shift from topical steroids to newer non-steroidals, and we are delighted with our progress in protecting our intellectual property.
+Our growing revenues, coupled with the strength of our balance sheet, puts us in a strong position to continue investing for the future And we remain optimistic about achieving cash break even in 2026.
 And with that, we'll open up the call for Q&A.

+speaker